Global Experience

-From your peers and case discussions, to our alumni network, Global Research Center footprint, and field-based course offerings, the HBS experience is inherently international.
+From your peers and case discussions, to the HBS alumni network, global research centers, and field-based course offerings, the HBS experience is inherently international.

 Each classroom is an intersection of global contexts, bringing students from all over the world into active discussions led and enriched by a diverse group of faculty and cases.

-As part of the first year, FIELD Global Capstone uses experiential education and project-based learning to enhance the classroom experience.
-Student teams work on solving real-world problems with companies in international and US locations.
+As part of the first year curriculum, FIELD Global Capstone uses experiential education and project-based learning to enhance the classroom experience.

 MBA Students Explore Capitalism in Italy